Skip to contents

 • Faster with options for parallel implementation

-• Summary and plot functions that provide more intuative results.
+• Summary and plot functions that provide more intuitive results.

 Installation